 - with the development of inflammatory processes in the bones of the upper jaw, nose, eye orbits;

-- when new tumors appear in these same bones - malignant or benign origin.
+- with the appearance of tumors in the same bones - a malignant or benign origin.

-With unilateral prolapse, it is often found purulent inflammation of the tissues - an abscess, partial or complete paralysis of the facial nerve.
-This pathology is possible with a broken innervation of the sympathetic system.
+When unilateral prolapse is often found purulent inflammation of the tissues - an abscess, partial or complete paralysis of the facial nerve.
+This pathology is possible with impaired innervation of the sympathetic system.

-If the dog has a prolapse of the gland from both eyes, then the following is excluded from the causes of the ailment:
+If a dog has a loss of gland from both eyes, then among the causes of the disease the following is excluded:

 - intoxication processes in the body;

-In domestic pets, the loss of the eyelid can occur in a stressful situation, due to infections in a latent state, helminthic invasions.
+In pets, the loss of a century can occur in a stressful situation, due to infections that are latent, worm infestations.

-There are a number of breeds that are prone to this pathology:
+There are a number of breeds that have a tendency to this pathology:

 - English Bulldog ;